built-on-openfin/workspace-starter/how-to/customize-workspace/docs/how-to-define-apps.md

 - **endpoint**: An endpoint (see [how to define endpoints](./how-to-define-endpoints.md)) is a generic target that supports an action or a request/response.
 This custom endpoint will be passed the app definition to the action implementation.
 What happens after that point is down to your own implementation.
 It is one way of extending launch behavior should you need to.
 - **connection**: A connected app (see [how to manage connections to your platform](./how-to-manage-connections-to-your-platform.md)) could have provided a list of child views that can be launched from home.
 If a selection is made against one of these entries then it will be sent to the connected app in order for it to launch the requested view.

-## How to configure the appProvider for your platform
+## How To Configure The Appprovider For Your Platform

 The app provider definition can either come from your manifest or from an external settings service (see [how-to-apply-entitlements](./how-to-apply-entitlements.md) and an example is available via [second.manifest.fin.json](../public/second.manifest.fin.json) and [settings.json](../public/settings.json)).
 The available settings are as follows: